meatnordrink/notebook/directions_at_uplift.md

 * Switching to Native
 ### Data Analysis
 * Not sure how relevant the CSV's/Panda will be anymore.
 Could investigate Big Query.

+In general, currently do a bunch of things; isn't scope to really get deep into any of them.
+Would like to get deep into something.

+Code related, not software.